Doctor's Advocate

-Doctor's Advocate is the third studio album by American hip hop recording artist the Game, released on November 14, 2006, through Geffen Records.
-The album is his second major-label release, following 2005's The Documentary, which was released on Aftermath/G-Unit.
-Due to his disputes with 50 Cent, Game left Aftermath/G-Unit and signed with Geffen Records, another label under Universal Music Group's Interscope-Geffen-A&M division to terminate his contractual obligations with G-Unit, in the summer of 2006.
+Doctor's Advocate is the second studio album by American rapper the Game, released on November 14, 2006, through the Black Wall Street Records and Geffen Records.
+The album is his second major-label release, following 2005's The Documentary, which was released under Aftermath Entertainment, G-Unit Records and Interscope Records.
+Due to his disputes with G-Unit leader and founder 50 Cent, Game left Aftermath and G-Unit; he was later transferred from Interscope to its division, Geffen Records, another label under Universal Music Group's Interscope Geffen A&M faction to terminate his contractual obligations with G-Unit, in the summer of 2006.

 Despite the absence of Dr. Dre, who executive produced Game's debut record, The Documentary, the album featured production by four other returning producers—Kanye West, Just Blaze, Scott Storch and Hi-Tek—as well as will.i.am and Swizz Beatz.
 Production for the album was also contributed by DJ Khalil, Jellyroll, Jonathan "J.R."
 Rotem, Mr. Porter, Nottz, Reefa, Ervin "E.P."
 Pope and D-Roc, among others.

-Doctor's Advocate debuted at No. 1 on the U.S. Billboard 200, selling over 360,000 copies in its first week, making it Game's 2nd No. 1 album in a row.
+Doctor's Advocate debuted at number one on the U.S. Billboard 200, selling 358,000 copies in its first week, making it Game's second number one album on the chart.

 Guests featured on Doctor's Advocate include Busta Rhymes, Kanye West, Nas, Nate Dogg, Snoop Dogg, Tha Dogg Pound, Jamie Foxx and Xzibit.
 Upon its release, the album received favorable reviews, with music critics praising the album's production and the Game's improved lyricism.
 Game made a point to prove that he could still make good music and be a successful artist, as he did on The Documentary, without the help from Dr. Dre or 50 Cent.
-As with The Documentary, Doctor's Advocate was distributed in the United Kingdom by Polydor Records, which is the British distributor for Interscope-Geffen-A&M releases.
+As with The Documentary, Doctor's Advocate was distributed in the United Kingdom by Polydor Records, which is the British distributor for Interscope Geffen A&M releases.
 Game later called Doctor's Advocate the best album of his career in 2012.